211225347/Smart-Academic-Library-Assistance-System-SALAS-/kanban_explanation.md

 WIP limits are set on the active workflow columns as follows:

-- **To Do:** Maximum 6 cards — ensures the sprint is realistically scoped
+- **To Do:** Maximum 6 cards ensures the sprint is realistically scoped
-- **In Progress:** Maximum 3 cards — enforces focus; no starting new work until existing work moves forward
+- **In Progress:** Maximum 3 cards enforces focus; no starting new work until existing work moves forward
-- **Testing:** Maximum 3 cards — prevents a testing backlog from building up
+- **Testing:** Maximum 3 cards prevents a testing backlog from building up

 These limits are enforced through team discipline (GitHub Projects does not natively enforce hard WIP limits, but the limits are documented and visible).
 When the In Progress column reaches 3 cards, no new cards should be moved in until one moves to Testing.
-This prevents the common Agile failure mode where work starts but never finishes — also known as "starting everything, completing nothing."
+This prevents the common Agile failure mode where work starts but never finishes and also known as "starting everything, completing nothing."

 For Sprint 1, the four selected stories (US-001, US-002, US-010, US-013) fit
 comfortably within these limits, with a maximum of two stories in progress at any